jkilzi/backstage-community-plugins/workspaces/resource-optimization/plugins/resource-optimization/README.md

 - [License Apache 2.0](../../LICENSE.md)
 - [DCO](../../DCO.md)
-- More details in the [Resource Optimization back-end](../resource-optimization-backend/README.md) part of this plugin.
+- Find more details in the [Resource Optimization back-end](../resource-optimization-backend/README.md) part of this plugin.